The Best Free Webcam Software for Windows 10

 Cons:

-What is the best webcam software for Windows 10?
+How to choose the best webcam software

 Movavi Screen Recorder